The best time to visit Vietnam is between November and April.

 At the far south of Central Vietnam, Nha Trang benefits from a longer dry season (typically January to September), with high temperatures and little rain .
 The rainy season runs from October to early December with almost half the annual rainfall falling in October and November.

-With temperatures remaining constant year round the climate of the south is split into two simple seasons, wet and dry.
-The dry season begins in November and ends in April/early May with late February to May being slightly hotter and with higher humidity.
-The wet season lasts from May to early November with the months from June to August receiving the highest rainfall of the year.
+With temperatures remaining constant year round, the climate of the south is split into two simple seasons, wet and dry.
+The dry season begins in November and ends in April/early May with late February to May being slightly hotter and more humid.
+The wet season lasts from May until early November with the months from June, July & August receiving the highest rainfall of the year.
 Throughout much of the wet season rainfall is generally heavy but short lasting, often occurring in a mid-afternoon heavy downpour.